maryamkhan967/BackdoorX-/README.md

-# Custom Backdoor Exploitation on Metasploitable 2
+# Developing a Custom Backdoor and Reverse Shell Exploitation on Metasploitable 2

 ## Overview
 This project demonstrates the development and deployment of a custom reverse shell backdoor targeting the vulnerable Metasploitable 2 virtual machine.
 It simulates a real-world cyberattack scenario to understand how attackers exploit systems to gain unauthorized remote access using reverse shells and post-exploitation techniques.